Trade directory · Milford metro · Delaware

 Do I need a license to do landscaping work in Milford, DE?

-Yes, Delaware requires a Home Improvement Contractor License for any landscaping work over $1,500.
-You must pass a written exam and maintain a $20,000 bond.
+Yes, Delaware requires a Home Improvement Contractor License for landscaping projects over $1,500.
+This includes most installation work but excludes basic lawn mowing.
 Source: Delaware Division of Professional Regulation.

 Q/02

-What permits do I need for hardscaping projects in Milford?
+What permits do I need for irrigation system installation in Milford?

 Q/03